 61% of people working from home are doing so because they want to, even though their office is open

-According to a January survey of 5,889 workers, 61% of people working from today say they're not going into their workplace because they don't want to, and 38% say their office is closed.
+According to a January survey of 5,889 workers, 61% of people working from home today say they're not going into their workplace because they don't want to, and 38% say their office is closed.
 It's a reversal from October 2020, when 64% of people were working from home because their office was closed, and 36% were doing so out of preference.

 Even as more offices open up, "people are making a conscious choice to work from home, rather than just out of necessity," says Kim Parker, Pew's director of social trends research.

-Remote workers better balance, more productivity
+Remote workers report better balance, more productivity

 The share of people who have the option to work remotely but are choosing to go to the office most of the time is a "small but interesting group," Parker says.
-These individuals say they do so because they're more productive in an office and have more to work.
+These individuals say they do so because they're more productive in an office and have more space to work.

 A much smaller share, 14%, say their primary reason to return to offices is because they're worried about losing work opportunities while at home; 9% say they feel pressured to from their boss or coworkers.